OPS-E2E-PPE/VBA-Docs/api/Publisher.LayoutGuides.RowGutterWidth.md

 ## Example

-The following example modifies the second master page of the active publication so that it has four rows and four columns, row gutter width of 0.75 inches, column gutter width of 0.5 inches, and center lines in the gutters.
+The following example modifies the second master page of the active publication so that it has four rows and four columns, a row gutter width of 0.75 inches, a column gutter width of 0.5 inches, and center lines in the gutters.
 Any new pages added to the publication that use the second master page as a template will have these properties.

 ```vb
 Dim theMasterPage As page